Water for Everyone

 A new water use study shows how and why people draw water from the Tennessee River system, and sheds light on TVA’s savvy water management abilities.

-Weather across the Valley has been record-setting for the past few years.
-Anchored by the Tennessee River, the Valley has withstood one of the driest summers in 2016 and one of the wettest months ever recorded in 2018.
-A recent study revealed how vital that water, or lack thereof, is to the Tennessee Valley, and sheds more light on the uses and benefits of the Tennessee River System.
+Weather across the Valley has been record-setting for the past 20 years.
+Anchored by the Tennessee River, the Valley has withstood the drought of record in 2007-2008 and the wettest year ever recorded in 2020.
+A recent study revealed how vital that water, or lack thereof, is to the Tennessee Valley and sheds more light on the uses and benefits of the Tennessee River System.

 Where the Water Goes

 The majority of the water is used for thermoelectric cooling, with nearly 100 percent of that water returned back to the river.
-The least amount of water is used for irrigation, with usage increasing 30 percent over the previous 20 years.
+The least amount of water is used for irrigation, with usage increasing over 36 percent in the previous 20 years.
 None of this water is returned to the river.

 Recycling the water and managing the river in this way requires balance.
 From energy production and public recreational needs to navigation, flood control and water quality and supply, each component for managing the river is balanced based on overall public benefit.